 You mentioned the need for frustration, but isn’t that a bad thing?

 Being frustrated is not necessarily a good thing as we all need to have a safe and comfortable place to be, but safe comfortable sex is not usually too exciting/interesting even if it could be quite intimate.
-Sometimes patterns like this are related to what is also historically call the Madonna-Whore and the Good boy-Bad boy patterns.
-You want to marry the Madonna/Good boy but sleep with the Whore/Bad boy, as they are usually much more exciting figures in the environment.
-The challenge in a pair-bonded couple relationship is to have high levels of intimacy with high levels of passion.
+Sometimes patterns like this are related to the Wholesome person and Naughty person patterns.
+You want to marry the Wholesome person but sleep with the Naughty person, as they are usually considered much more exciting figures in that environment.
+The challenge in a pair-bonded couple relationship is the expectation to have high levels of intimacy with high levels of passion.
 What I would also like to add is that good passionate sex, every encounter, is not a requirement, but being able to have this occasionally is what gives us that desire and inspiring component.

 So how can someone find a healthy balance in their sex life?

 Although there is a complexity in the details that I am trying to explain, deep down it is quite simple.
-Nevertheless, it is my intention to provide some framework for understanding the cause of decreased desire with a married best friend.
+Nevertheless, it’s my intention to provide some framework for understanding the cause of decreased desire with a married best friend.
 Ultimately, it is really hard to have sex with your best friend.
 Be aware that there are many other things that may cause decreases in libido, as mentioned earlier.
-One other of these is called the supply and demand rule (i.e. someone who you live with his always available and therefore is no longer as appealing due to the availability of them).
+One other of these is called the supply and demand rule (i.e. someone who you live with is always available and therefore is no longer as appealing due to the availability of them).
 We commonly want we can’t have and therefore, in therapy, we sometimes create playful restrictions in order to increase frustration and desire in our partners.
-But this can be for another discussion later on in the next newsletter.